-Many health plans have made changes to their marketplace offerings for 2019.
+Not many health plans have made changes to their marketplace offerings for 2020.
 Please find below the most current information that is available.
 We will update all insurance information for 2020 as soon as that information is available along with NorthShore’s participation.

 - Blue Precision HMO - NorthShore will participate for 2021 (verify PCP participation)

 - Blue Choice - NorthShore DOES NOT participate

 - Cigna Connect - NorthShore DOES NOT participate